LujainSallam1/plugin/README.md

 2. Look for "saml plugin" or "saml" in the menu and open it.

-3. log in using an admin user account to access the configured SAML integration.
+3. log in using an admin user account .